Police-shooting drama brings young actress into spotlight

 “You have a parent taken away from you who was a part of your daily life, someone whose face you’re used to seeing every morning and every night.
 It makes it even worse when it was for reasons that could have absolutely been prevented,” Royale said.
 “And that reason opens up a new world of racial problems that Jira genuinely didn’t know existed.”

-The actress, whose credits mostly include short films, earned the role of Jira after an intense search, said Caitlin Parrish, who with Sarah Schechter wrote the play that became the basis of “The Red Line.”
-Both are executive producers for the series.
+Royale’s credits mostly include short films and, testament to her fashion sense, a 2014 stint on “Project Runway: Threads,” the teen version.
+She earned the role of Jira after an intense search, said Caitlin Parrish, who with Erica Weiss wrote the play that became the basis of “The Red Line.”
+Both are showrunners for the series.

 “We weren’t just looking for someone good, we were looking for someone special.
 And when Aliyah walked in, we knew she was unlike anyone we’d seen,” Parrish said.
 “She was one of the less experienced young women we read, but she had an immediate connection to the material and a depth of feeling that staggered us.
 And after her very emotional audition, she showed us her true personality by saying, ‘By the way, I’m fine!
 I promise!’”